SOFT2021-Databases-For-Developers/Assignment-2/README.md

 2. Java
 3. Your favorite IDE that can run java.
 We use IntelliJ

+## Task 1 - Investigation

+## Task 2 - Bloom Filters
+1. What is a bloom filter?
+    asdasdasd

 ## How to run the python tasks
 1. Open your CMD
 2. Navigate to the root folder of the task you wish to run